 The leaf veins are much lighter green in color, making for a very dramatic effect.
 That’s why Anthurium clarinervium and its similar cousins (like Anthurium crystallinum) are often called “esqueleto” in Spanish.
 The name means “skeleton” and is obviously a reference to the fact that the leaf veins are reminiscent of a skeleton’s ribcage.

 The flowers look like those of a typical aroid: white spathe, cream spadix.
-These flowers can produce orange fruits when pollinated, which contain the seeds.
+They’re pretty insignificant as far as flowers go, though most aroids (including more popular specimens such as Philodendron gloriosum) are primarily grown for their foliage.
+When pollinated, the flowers can produce small, orange, berry-like fruits that contain the seeds.

 The velvet cardboard Anthurium doesn’t grow to be a huge plant if you keep it potted (things may be different in a more natural environment, like if it’s planted in full soil in a greenhouse).
 I wouldn’t expect more than a 30-inch height and spread from this one.
 The leaves aren’t quite as big as with some other Anthuriums either, with a maximum height of around 10 inches and width of 6 1/2 inches.